adjust/corona_sdk/README.md

 ### <a id="revenue-deduplication"></a>Revenue deduplication

-You can also add an optional transaction ID to avoid tracking duplicate revenue.
-The last ten transaction IDs are remembered, and revenue events with duplicate transaction IDs are skipped.
+You can also add an optional deduplication ID to avoid tracking duplicate revenue.
+The last ten deduplication IDs are remembered, and revenue events with duplicate deduplicationIds are skipped.
 This is especially useful for in-app purchase tracking.
 You can see an example below.

 If you want to track in-app purchases, please make sure to call `trackEvent` only when the transaction is completed and an item is purchased.
 That way you can avoid tracking revenue that is not actually being generated.